progr205/myfirstrepo/README.md

 Input number n.

 ## Installation
-Download the program and launch it.
+Download the program and extract it.

 ## Running
+After extracting the program just launch the exe file.